aaronpkelly/aaronpkelly.github.io/_posts/Cloud gaming.md

 - you can't BYO game store.
 You need to buy games on Stadia.
 If Stadia dies, your games die

 # NVIDIA GeForce Now
+I've tried this service on Windows and it's fantastic:
 + streaming client, no downloads
-+ BYO game store
++ BYO games (steam store etc)
-+ free 1 hour sessions
++ free 1 hour session per day
++ powerful gaming rig
 - supported games only
+- need a _very_ good internet connection

 # Paperspace
 + best service I've found CURRENTLY for running a Windows 10 gaming machine in the cloud.
 Will be replaced by SHADOW soon